GabeScott/standard-works-vault/General Conference/1980 October - Families Can Be Eternal.md

 Our political institutions—parliaments, congresses, and assemblies—cannot rescue us if our basic institution, the family, is not intact.
 Peace treaties cannot save us when there is hostility instead of love in the home.
 Unemployment programs cannot rescue us when many are no longer taught how to work or do not have the opportunity to work or the inclination, in some cases, to do so.
 Law enforcement cannot safeguard us if too many people are unwilling to discipline themselves or be disciplined.

-Rising generations who have been taught that authority and loving discipline are wrong will not keep the fifth commandment, honoring their fathers and mothers (see Ex.
-20:12).
+Rising generations who have been taught that authority and loving discipline are wrong will not keep the fifth commandment, honoring their fathers and mothers (see [[Exodus 20.12|Ex.
+20:12]]).
 How can the rising generations honor their parents if their parents have dishonored themselves—especially by breaking the seventh commandment?

 Almost every array of statistics one sees with regard to the family becomes a sad sermon in statistics, reminding us of the need to stem and to turn the tide.